Avishek-03/Airbnb_EDA/README.md

 4.What is the average price for each neighborhood group?

-5.What can we learn from predictions? (ex: locations, prices, reviews, etc)
+5.what is the correlation between different variable?

-6.Is there any noticeable difference of traffic among different areas and what could be the reason for it?
+6.What can we learn from predictions? (ex: locations, prices, reviews, etc)

 # About your Dataset

 ID(int64) - ID of the person who booked the Airbnb.